 - Supporting healthy skin

-Raw Honey Improves Menopause Symptoms in 3 – 4 Days (according to some research)
+Raw Honey May Improve Menopause Symptoms in 3 – 4 Days

-Honey and other bee products (like bee pollen and royal jelly) have hormone-balancing properties that make them worth adding to your menopause diet.
+Honey and other bee products (like bee pollen and royal jelly) have hormone-friendly properties that make them worth adding to your menopause diet.

 When it comes to honey in particular, research shows that it improves menopause symptoms in as little as 3 to 4 days (source)!